aidanjohnson/EE-443-Lab3/README.md

 ## Problem 3: (LCDK) Classification of Bird sound using GMM
 Status: In Progress
 - gmm_write.m
-- lab3_problem3 directory--main.c WIP, [trying to figure out how the .mat object is sent by UART](https://github.com/aidanjohnson/EE-443-Lab3/blob/master/EE443_2018_Lab3.pdf)
+- lab3_problem3 directory (main.c & ISRs.c)--gmm.h array lengths for means, covars, P(k|x) changed to 39; not sure why JP hard coded it and changed it from the memory allocation performed by the original.
 - Use GMM model trained in Problem 2 to classify the Bird sound received through Line input of LCDK.

 ## Problem 4: (Matlab) Training [SVM](https://www.mathworks.com/help/stats/fitcecoc.html) for Bird sound classification